Cubic regularized subspace Newton for non-convex optimization: CONCLUSION

-\section{Conclusion}
+\section{CONCLUSION}

-We analyze the convergence rate of SSCN for the class of twice differentiable non-convex functions.
-From a theoretical point of view, we demonstrate the convergence of SSCN both with a fixed sampling scheme and an adaptive sampling scheme that recovers the convergence rate of cubic regularization.
-Furthermore, we have empirically observed that a more straightforward exponential schedule produces favorable results.
+We analyzed the convergence rate of SSCN for the class of twice differentiable non-convex functions.
+From a theoretical perspective, to the best of our knowledge, we are the first to prove the global convergence guarantees of the subspace Newton method for a wide family of non-convex problems, ensuring that \begin{enumerate} \itemsep-0.1mm \item for an arbitrary fixed $\tau$ our global rates interpolate between the rate of coordinate descent and the cubic Newton rate and recover the cubic Newton rate for full coordinate sampling and \item by using our novel adaptive sampling scheme for $\tau$, SSCN achieves rates that are provably better than previously known. \end{enumerate} Furthermore, we have observed empirically that a more straightforward exponential schedule produces favorable results.
 Overall, our experiments demonstrated that one can sample a fraction of the coordinates while observing fast convergence.
 This results in significant computational gains compared to the vanilla cubic regularization algorithm.
 There are various interesting extensions to consider such as the use of importance sampling and combining coordinate sampling with datapoint sampling in the case of finite-sum objective functions.